Sports Injury Rehabilitation Geelong | Return to Sport Programs

 ACL Rehabilitation Geelong

-For athletes managing ACL injuries, our rehabilitation programs cover both conservative (non-surgical) management and structured pre-operative prehabilitation building quadriceps strength, range of motion and neuromuscular control before surgery to significantly improve post-operative outcomes.
+For athletes managing ACL injuries, our rehabilitation programs cover both conservative (non-surgical) management and structured pre-operative prehabilitation, building quadriceps strength, range of motion and neuromuscular control before surgery to significantly improve post-operative outcomes.
 ACL reconstruction rehabilitation is one of the most time-intensive and high-stakes rehabilitation programs in sports physiotherapy.
 Evidence-based ACL rehabilitation programs typically span nine to twelve months from surgery to return to full competition, and involve progressive strength, power, agility and psychological readiness testing at key milestones.
-Our ACL programs incorporate the Limb Symmetry Index, single-leg hop testing and sport-specific functional screening to confirm return-to-sport readiness based on data not arbitrary time frames.
+Our ACL programs incorporate the Limb Symmetry Index, single-leg hop testing and sport-specific functional screening to confirm return-to-sport readiness based on data, not arbitrary time frames.
 We work closely with your orthopaedic surgeon and physiotherapy team throughout the process.
 For post-ACL reconstruction rehabilitation following surgery, visit our dedicated post-surgical physio Geelong page.

 Shoulder Dislocation Rehabilitation